leonardobertolani/temperatures/README.md

 This function goes to $T_{env}$ when time goes to infinity, and equals $T_{init}$ at the starting point $T(0)$.
 It seems to work fine!

-Starting from this analytical solution I wrote the `object_environment.py` python script, that simply reads the properties of the system from some input-boxes and then plot the curve of the function.
+Starting from this analytical solution I wrote the `basic-scenarios/object_environment.py` python script, that through a simple GUI reads the properties of the system and then plots the curve of the function.